-Here's more guidance on how to hang your picture frame properly with both types of hanging hardware.
+Here is more guidance on how to hang your picture frame using both types of hanging hardware.

 What You Will & Won't Need

-Once the hardware is installed, here are a few tools you'll need to have on-hand for the hanging process:
+Once the hardware is installed, here are a few tools that will be handy for the hanging process:

-Bonus Tip: If you're installing your own hanging wire and need to make holes in your frame, the tools you'll need will depend on the softness of the wood.
+If you're installing hanging hardware on your own frame and need to make holes the frame, the tools you will need depend on the wood.
 With softer woods, a screwdriver may be enough to get the job done.
-If your frame is made of a tougher wood, you'll likely need to use a drill.
+If your frame is made of a harder wood like maple, you'll likely need to use a drill.